neilswinton/emacs-developer/README.md

 Then run the container using that volume:

-`docker run -v devhome:/home --expose 6000 --expose 2375 emacs-developer`
+`docker run --detach --volume devhome:/home --expose 6000 --expose 2375 neilswinton/emacs-developer`

 You can use the docker-compose.yml to make this all easier and more automatic for a single instance.